Energinet-DataHub/greenforce-frontend/README.md

 We use bots for certain trivial tasks such as adding license headers to files, formatting code, fixing lint errors, and generating API clients based on OpenAPI.
 For this to work, bots have to use the repository secret `PAT_TOKEN` when pushing changes or creating releases that trigger a workflow.
 Only do this for idempotent tasks to prevent circular workflows from causing inifinite workflow runs.

+### Deployment

+The deployments can be found [here](https://github.com/Energinet-DataHub/dh3-environments/actions/workflows/dh-ui-frontend-cd.yml).

+## Visual Studio Code

+It is recommended to use the [Visual Studio Code](https://code.visualstudio.com) editor, as it supports the entire toolchain used in this repository.

+todo...

+A list of recommended extensions is stored in `.vscode/extenstions.json`.
+You'll get a notification asking you to install the extensions when you open the project in VS Code for the first time.